jimmykallhagen/nordix-ZGuide_guide-to-zfs/stripe-raidz1-setup.md

 ````

 ***This is what we should choose if we are creating the storage volume from SATA devices**
-So since we have now divided each HHD into two partitions, we now have to take and group them correctly
+So since we have now divided each HDD into two partitions, we now have to take and group them correctly

- - HHD
+ - HDD
 For my stripe pool I will now use:
 ```Fish
 /dev/disk/by-id/ata-HUH728080ALN600_2EHXRH1X-part1